18th Division (South Vietnam): 1965-1971

 The division was initially activated as the 10th Infantry Division in May 1965 under the command of General Lữ Mộng Lan.
+Headquartered in Long Khánh province, it assumed responsibility for the defense of eastern III Corps.
+The move reflected concern over the increased threat that had emerged in the area during the Vietcong (VC) Winter-Spring Offensive, as well as dissatisfaction with the ability of special zones to adequately meet their duties.
+The presence of a division commander, with a larger staff and resources would it was hoped, redress these issues.
+Preexisting elements began functioning under the new headquarters immediately, but the division was not declared operational until mid-July.
+Formal activation occurred in August.

-By the end of 1965 the US advisers to the division regarded General Lan as "moody and vacillatory" and "a marginal commander who would have to be worked with."
+By the end of 1965 US advisers to the division regarded Lan as "moody and vacillatory" and "a marginal commander who would have to be worked with."
 They gave Lan high marks for his "perceptiveness and dexterity in civil affairs and troop morale" but saw his interest in local politics as too distracting.
 Although they found his three regimental commanders "capable and willing people," they felt that it was too early to judge if the division was going to jell into a fighting unit.
 COMUSMACV General William Westmoreland predicted that combined operations with the US 1st Infantry Division and the 173rd Airborne Brigade would inspire the division to higher standards.

-In early May 1966 General Westmoreland suggested a "buddy" effort, matching the US 173d Airborne Brigade and the 1st Australian Task Force (1ATF) with the division.
+In early May 1966 Westmoreland suggested a "buddy" effort, matching the US 173d Airborne Brigade and the 1st Australian Task Force (1ATF) with the division.

-In 1967 MACV assessed that the three ARVN divisions surrounding Saigon, the division, 5th and the 25th Division had shown no improvement, and US advisers considered their commanders, Generals Đỗ Kế Giai, Pham Quoc Thuan (5th Division) and Phan Trong Chinh (25th Division), flatly incompetent.
+In 1967 MACV assessed that the three ARVN divisions surrounding Saigon, the division, 5th and the 25th Divisions had shown no improvement, and US advisers considered their commanders, Generals Đỗ Kế Giai, Pham Quoc Thuan (5th Division) and Phan Trong Chinh (25th Division), flatly incompetent.
 The senior Junta generals had repeatedly agreed on the need to replace them, but, for political reasons, had taken no action.
 Civil Operations and Revolutionary Development Support (CORDS) leader Robert Komer accused several battalion commanders in the division of using the new pacification mission as an excuse to withdraw from all meaningful operations, except to provide for their own self-protection.